+Priority 2: Priority due to Exceptional Circumstances

-Priority 2: Very exceptionally, priority may be given to a child who has a particular health reason requiring them to attend a specific school.
-This will only be allowed if parents/carers can provide written evidence from a medical professional that in the view of the Admissions Authority confirms that attending that particular school is essential to the medical well-being of the child.
-The Admissions Authority reserves the right to contact medical professionals to ascertain the relevance of the medical condition.
+Very exceptionally where a child has a particular health reason requiring them to attend a specific school, that child may be given a place before any of the children who qualify under Priorities 3 and 4 below.
+This will only be allowed if parents/carers can provide written medical evidence that in the view of the Local Authority makes attending that particular school essential to the medical well-being of that child.